pippim/pippim.github.io/about.md

 views as of November 8, 2021.
 With over 2,000 answers, managing them on a managing them on a Pippim website just makes sense.

-Of course we all need money and maybe someday Pippim will earn revenue and hire employees.
-But in the meantime, Pippim is strictly a labour of love.
+Of course we all need money and maybe someday Pippim will earn revenue, open an office in Silicon Valley and hire some employees.
+But in the meantime, Pippim is strictly a labour of love (yes that was already said earlier).

 ## How was Pippim created?

-Yes this is the sixth section.
-And yes "How" doesn't begin with a "W".
+Yes this is the 6th section which contravenes the "5 W's".
+Yes "How" doesn't begin with a "W".
 But as they say:

 > Who, What, Where, When, Why and sometimes How

-The first step was to find a domain name (website name) that:
+So How as Pippin created anyway?
+Well the first step was to find a domain name (website name) that:

 1. Was easy to remember
 2. Was six characters or less